panzerdp/dmitripavlutin.com/posts/170-vue-ref/index.md

 In the examples presented until now, I've created refs explicitly: using `ref()` factory function provided by Vue.

-But some reactivity APIs can also create refs.
+But other reactivity APIs can create refs implicitly.
 A common API creating refs is [computed()](https://vuejs.org/api/reactivity-core.html#computed).

 `const computedRef = computed(calc)` accepts a callback function `calc` that uses reactive values to calculate a value.
 The calculated value is returned as a ref.